barryclark/jekyll-now/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Director of CNCF" class="about-image"/>

-Cheryl Hung is Director of Ecosystem at the Cloud Native Computing Foundation, where she drives adoption of cloud native infrastructure.
-The CNCF hosts open source projects including Kubernetes, Prometheus and Envoy as a non-profit under the Linux Foundation.
+Cheryl Hung is Director of Ecosystem at the Cloud Native Computing Foundation, a non-profit under the Linux Foundation which hosts open source projects including Kubernetes, Prometheus and Envoy.

+Her mission is to drive adoption of cloud native and open source infrastructure among end users.
+She founded and runs [Cloud Native London](https://www.oicheryl.com/cloudnativelondon/), one of the largest and most active meetup groups in London.

-She founded the [Cloud Native London meetup](https://www.oicheryl.com/cloudnativelondon/) and as well as creating the upcoming [Kubernetes Community Days London](https://kubernetescommunitydays.org/events/2020-london/).
-She holds a Masters in Computer Science from the University of Cambridge, King's College, and previously built Google Maps as a backend software engineer.
+Previously she worked on Google Maps as a C++ engineer, and holds a Masters in Computer Science from the University of Cambridge, King’s College.

 # Contact